utopia-foss/dantro/doc/plotting/plot_manager.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 New plot configurations can be based on existing ones.
 This makes it very easy to define various plot functions without copy-pasting the plot configurations.
+Instead, a plot configuration can be successively assembled from separate parts.

-To do so, add the ``based_on`` key to your plot configuration.
+To use this feature, add the ``based_on`` key to your plot configuration and specify the name or names of other plot configurations you want to let this plot be based on.
-As arguments, you can provide either a string or a sequence of strings, where the strings have to refer to names of so-called *base plot configuration entries*, or short *base configurations* (in contrast to regular plot configurations).
+We call those plot configurations *base configurations* to distinguish them from the configuration the ``based_on`` key is used in.

+These base configurations are then looked up in previously specified plot configurations, so-called *base plot configuration pools*.
-These are configuration entries that were passed to the :py:class:`~dantro.plot_mngr.PlotManager` during initialization using the ``base_cfg`` and ``update_base_cfg`` arguments.
+They are passed to :py:class:`~dantro.plot_mngr.PlotManager` during initialization using the ``base_cfg_pools`` argument.

-For example, let's say there is the following base plot configuration, where you supply the parameters for a lineplot with a certain style:
+For example, let's say we have a base configuration pool that specifies a lineplot with a certain style:

 .. code-block:: yaml

+    # Base configuration pool, registered with PlotManager
+    ---
     my_gg_lineplot:
       creator: external
       module: basic